 I am a linguist who studies syntax (sentence structure) and semantics-pragmatics (meaning).
-My research addresses the following questions: What sentence structures can a language have?
+In the most general terms, my research addresses the following questions: What sentence structures can a language have?
 What meanings can the speaker of a language express?
 What sentence structures can the speaker of a language use to express these meanings?
-I work towards finding answers to these big questions by studying a small number of individual languages in great detail, using data collected through interviews with native speakers and from corpora of spontaneously produced speech.
+I work towards finding answers to these big questions by studying a small number of individual languages in great detail, mostly languages that have historically been understudied, using data collected through interviews with native speakers and from corpora of spontaneously produced speech.

-In much of my research, I explore how sentences are syntactically and semantically related to one another in discourse, comparing two relatively understudied languages — Northern Paiute and Persian (Farsi) — to languages we know more about.
-For instance, in a recent paper on clause chaining, I investigate how Northern Paiute, a language that lacks coordinators and subordinators, uses verbal morphology expressing relative tense, along with pragmatic enrichment in narrative discourse, to convey temporal relations between clauses.
-This line of inquiry arises from my dissertation on coordination and discourse structure, as well as my earlier work on ellipsis and focus in Persian — see this paper on VP-ellipsis or this one on sluicing.
+More specifically, my research primarily explores how speakers convey meaning in discourse by recruiting grammatical properties of their language and general pragmatic principles, comparing languages like Northern Paiute, Persian, or Zapotec to languages we know more about.
+For instance, a recent paper on clause chaining investigates how Northern Paiute, a language that lacks coordinators and subordinators, uses verbal morphology expressing relative tense, along with pragmatic enrichment in narrative discourse, to convey temporal relations between clauses.
+This line of inquiry is a development of my dissertation on coordination and discourse structure, as well as earlier work on VP-ellipsis and sluicing and focus.